Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - Import and export bookmark data
 - Use the application offline
 - Synchronize data using server-less peer-to-peer communication
-- Access the source code under MIT License
+- Access the source code under the AGPL-3 license

 ## 3. Open Source Nature

-### 3.1 MIT License
+### 3.1 AGPL-3 License
-This Service is released under the MIT License.
-You have the right to:
+This Service is released under the GNU Affero General Public License v3.0 ("AGPL-3").
+Subject to the terms of the AGPL-3, you have the right to:
 - Use the Service for any purpose
 - Modify the source code
 - Distribute the Service
 - Distribute modified versions
 - Use the Service commercially

+When you distribute the Service (or modified versions), or make it available for use over a network, you must comply with the AGPL-3 requirements, including providing the complete corresponding source code to users.

 ### 3.2 Source Code
 - The source code is publicly available on GitHub
-- You may fork, modify, and distribute the code
+- You may fork, modify, and distribute the code under the terms of the AGPL-3
-- You are responsible for any modifications you make
+- You are responsible for any modifications you make and for complying with the AGPL-3 when you distribute or host modified versions
 - The original developer is not responsible for modified versions

 ## 4. User Responsibilities